-For the purposes of the vignette he reverted to a figure that he had already experimented with in his sketchbooks: a sullen looking character with a huge nose and a stooped posture.
+For the design of the vignette, Escher reverted to a figure that he had already experimented with in his sketchbooks: a sullen looking character with a huge nose and a stooped posture.
 In 1944 he produced a regular division drawing with only that figure, but he also produced a drawing in which he alternated between the figure and an optimistic variant.
-This tessellation was the starting point for the optimist and pessimist in his lithograph Encounter.
+This tessellation was the starting point for the optimist and the pessimist in his lithograph Encounter.
 He reused the tessellation featuring only gruff-looking types for the vignette and in a New Year’s greetings card two years later.
-Because of their tails they are also called devils.
+Because of their tails, they are also called devils.
 The remarkable thing about this vignette is that one of the four stacked devils escapes the norm.
-The bottom three stand stoically on each other but the upper one reaches up and even has something of a smile that makes him seem to want to join his optimistic alter ego from Encounter.
+The bottom three stand stoically on each other, but the upper one reaches up and even has something of a smile that makes him seem to want to join his optimistic alter ego from Encounter.

 The fact that M.C.
 Escher exhibited at Le Canard was quite special.
 He was known as a serious, isolated and restrained graphic artist who had little interest in modern art movements such as Reflex and Cobra which emerged after the end of the Second World War.
 Le Canard was the place where these flamboyant artists met.
 This legendary gallery would become the headquarters of the Dutch avant-garde during its short-lived existence (1950-1957).